The Astonishing Ability of Large Language Models to Parse Jabberwockified Language: Methods

 \subsubsection{LLM selection.}

-We tested a variety of models, focusing on OpenAI's ChatGPT family (\texttt{o3}, \texttt{GPT5.1} with varying levels of reasoning), two Gemini models (\texttt{Gemini 2.5 Flash, and Gemini 3 Pro}, and three open-source models: \texttt{gemma\_27b} (base and instruction-tuned), and \texttt{DeepSeek-R1-Distill-Qwen-7B}.
+We tested a variety of models, focusing on OpenAI's ChatGPT family (\texttt{o3}, \texttt{GPT5.1} with varying levels of reasoning), two Gemini models (\texttt{Gemini 2.5 Flash, and Gemini 3 Pro}\footnote{At the time of testing, API access to Gemini-3-Pro was limited, preventing us from conducting full testing on what proved to be the model with the highest translation accuracy}), and three open-source models: \texttt{gemma\_27b} (base and instruction-tuned), and \texttt{DeepSeek-R1-Distill-Qwen-7B}.
 The analyses presented below use GPT5.1 with \textit{medium} reasoning effort.\footnote{Full model comparisons will be reported elsewhere.
 Briefly, base-models cannot do this task; non-reasoning instruction-tuned models do it, but badly.
 Only reasoning models succeed, with Gemini 3 Pro showing the best performance, followed by GPT5.1.
 Passage-level correlations between reasoning models are $r\approx.7$}